These sustainable summer styles are light on the skin and easy on the planet!

 What are you looking for in your summer wardrobe?
-Floaty fabrics?
-A lengthy hem?
+Floaty kaftans?
+A dress with a lengthy hem?
 Swimwear with sexy cut outs, or bold prints?
 Mara Hoffman offers it all.

 She became increasingly horrified by unfair labour practices, heavy environmental pollutants, and animal harm.
 Now, with each collection she designs, her goal is to make beautiful, comfortable clothing that not only benefits the consumer, but the producers as well.